 Thank you for your interest in our program.
 As a psychiatry residency program set in a tertiary medical center in rural New Hampshire, we believe we offer an ideal setting to train and live.
 It was this unique balance of an academic powerhouse set in rural New England that drew many of us to Dartmouth Hitchcock Medical Center.
 The Upper Valley is a great place to live, regardless of your interests.
 Home to Dartmouth College, amenities usually restricted to larger cities are easily accessible, such as fine dining, art museums, music, theater, division 1 athletics, and more.
 If you love the outdoors, look no further; hiking, skiing, swimming holes, and lakes, are all on your doorstep.

 The Dartmouth Hitchcock Medical Center residency program offers a collegial and collaborative environment that promotes professional and personal growth.
 We offer a broad range of clinical training opportunities across several sites, including a tertiary medical center, state hospital, VA medical center, and community mental health centers.
 We offer advanced neuroscience and interventional psychiatry opportunities, such as ECT, TMS and esketamine, while also emphasizing the importance of psychotherapy.
+We continue to expand our services, with the upcoming opening of a new child psychiatry inpatient unit, addition of involuntary beds to our voluntary psychiatric unit, and completion of a new forensic psychiatry hospital at our State Hospital, as well as the development of a new Consult-Liaison Psychiatry Fellowship, which will welcome its first fellows in 2025.
 Our faculty are both distinguished and accessible, offering close mentorship and a clear love of teaching.

 We are sorry that we cannot show you our program in person, but we hope you take the time to review our website.
 Please do not hesitate to be in touch with any questions.
 We look forward to hearing from you.